 I am right, and know I am right, he said.

 Jules held his axe up to deliver a fatal blow.
 You are an arrogant fool, said Jules.

-I am sure that Jules would have shown mercy, but at that moment a sound like thunder crashed against us with an almost physical force.
+I am sure that Jules would have shown mercy, but at that moment a sound like thunder crashed against us.
 The portion of ice cliff we were attached to sheered from the main body, cracking where Tom Cruise and Jules Verne had been fighting.
 The three of us and The Beetle began to fall.
 Jules swung himself and Com Truise into The Beetle and I managed to push the button to close the carapace, though I knew this would only allow us all to die together when The Beetle smashed down on the ice many kilometres below.

 We were thrown about like peanuts in a tumble dryer until through cooperation and much bruising we managed to strap ourselves into the cockpit.